 - Contact Us

 Currently, there are single theme meetings around the world that that are either technique or profession based or that limit the science of neuromodulation in other ways.
-This fourth international meeting, organized by Elsevier and sponsored by and integrated with the journal Brain Stimulation, continues in the tradition of the prior highly successful meetings – the first meeting was held in Singapore in 2015, then, Barcelona in 2017 and most recently Vancouver in 2019.
+This fifth international meeting, organized by Elsevier and sponsored by and integrated with the journal Brain Stimulation, continues in the tradition of the prior highly successful meetings – the first meeting was held in Singapore in 2015, then Barcelona in 2017, Vancouver in 2019 and most recently Charleston in 2021.

-This meeting will continue the successful multidisciplinary broad approach of the prior meetings.
+This meeting will continue the integrative multidisciplinary approach of the prior meetings.
 Basic scientists will attend lectures by engineers and psychiatrists.
 Cognitive neuroscientists will mingle with neurosurgeons and brain modelling physicists.
-This fertile cross-disciplinary meeting will provide opportunity to discuss the science that is driving advances in this field.
+This fertile cross-disciplinary meeting will provide ample opportunity to discuss the science that is driving advances in this field.